428 Nestorius (ca. 386–ca. 451) was consecrated bishop of Constantinople.

 1817 Caroline M. Noel, hymnist, was born at Teston, Kent, England (d.
 7 December 1877, Saint Marylebone, Middlesex, England).

-1821 Patriarch Gregory V of Constantinople was hanged by the Turks from the main gate of the Patriarchate and his body is thrown into the Bosphorus.
+1821 Patriarch Gregory V of Constantinople was hanged by the Turks from the main gate of the Patriarchate and his body was thrown into the Bosphorus.

 1827 Wilhelm Streissguth, president of the Wisconsin Synod, was born in Lahr, duchy of Baden, Germany (d.
 20 May 1915).